Barrington, Rhode Island: Government

 Barrington is a part of the 32nd District in the Rhode Island Senate, represented by Democrat Pamela Lauria.
 The town is in Rhode Island's 1st congressional district, represented by Democrat Gabe Amo.
 It is a Democratic stronghold in presidential elections, as the majority of residents have not voted for a Republican presidential nominee since 1988, when the town backed George H. W. Bush.

 During the 2016 Republican presidential preference primaries, Barrington was the only town in Rhode Island to be won by former Governor John Kasich of Ohio.
-He received 700 votes (44.87%), ahead of Donald J. Trump, who got 687 votes (44.04%).
+He received 700 votes (44.87%), ahead of Donald Trump, who got 687 votes (44.04%).

 The town is run by a town council.

 Education

 Public schools

 Barrington Public Schools consists of four elementary schools (Sowams School, Primrose Hill School, Nayatt School, and Hampden Meadows School), Barrington Middle School, and Barrington High School.
+Sowams School, Primrose Hill School, and Nayatt School serves students in kindergarten to third grade, while Hampden Meadows School serves students from fourth to fifth grade.

 Private schools

 Private schools in Barrington include Barrington Christian Academy, St. Luke's, and St. Andrew's School.

 Two Christian colleges occupied the Belton Court estate throughout the 20th and early 21st century.
 Barrington College was founded in 1900 and merged with Gordon College in 1985.